-- The PAC may spend up to $1500 subject to the approval of the Executive Committee in situations where it is not prudent to wait for the Board of Directors’ approval.
+- The PAC may spend up to $1500 subject to the approval of the Executive Committee in situations where it is not prudent to wait for the approval of the Board of Directors.

 - All Activities using the name of the NCSS PAC or any relation or association with the NCSS PAC name must coordinate information of said activities through the NCSS office.

 - The NCSS PAC must submit to a formal audit upon the appointment of each successive treasurer and at any other time as deemed necessary by the NCSS Board of Directors.